 3. Logo Should Show Some Creativity

-While there is no set standard for what qualifies as a “creative” work, in general, a logo must show some degree of creativity in order to be eligible for copyright protection.
+While there is no standard for what qualifies as “creative” work, a logo must show some creativity to be eligible for copyright protection.
 This can be in the form of unique colors, fonts, images, or other design elements that are not commonly used.

 4. Logo Should be Used in Commerce

-To be eligible for copyright protection, a logo must also be used in commerce.
-This means that it must be used in connection with the sale of goods or services.
+To be eligible for copyright protection, one must also use a logo in commerce.
+This means you must use it in connection with selling goods or services.
 A logo that is merely decorative or informational (such as a company name or slogan) is not eligible for copyright protection.

 It’s important to note that simply having a unique or original logo is not enough to qualify for copyright protection.
-In order for a logo to be eligible for copyright protection, it must also meet the requirements listed above.
+For a logo to be eligible for copyright protection, it must also meet the requirements listed above.